ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 ### "type" {#type}

 The "type" member is a JSON string containing a URI reference {{URI}} that identifies the problem type.
-Consumers MUST use the "type" URI (after resolution, if necessary) problem's primary identifier.
+Consumers MUST use the "type" URI (after resolution, if necessary) as the problem's primary identifier.

 When this member is not present, its value is assumed to be "about:blank".